Kento Masaki

 Kento Masaki (正木 健人, Masaki Kento) is a Japanese Paralympic judoka in Super-Heavyweight.

 In 2012 he became Paralympic champion in the +100 kg by beating Song Wang (China) in the final.

 The 2016 Summer Paralympics in Rio was Masaki's second appearance at the Games.
-Competing in the +100 kg category, he secured his second Paralympic medal with a bronze However, he faced a setback in the semi-final when he had his first-ever defeat in a Paralympic match to Adiljan Tuledibaev of Uzbekistan.
-Tuledibaev went on to win the gold medal, while Masaki ultimately won the bronze-medal match.
+Competing in the +100 kg category, he secured his second Paralympic medal with a bronze However, he faced a setback in the semi-final when he had his first-ever defeat in a Paralympic match to Adiljan Tulendibaev of Uzbekistan.
+Tulendibaev went on to win the gold medal, while Masaki ultimately won the bronze-medal match.